Nokia 8 Sirocco

-The Nokia 8 Sirocco (TA-1005) is a high-end smartphone by HMD Global, running the Android One variant of Android.
+The Nokia 8 Sirocco (TA-1005) was a flagship smartphone by HMD Global, running the Android One variant of Android.
 It was introduced at MWC in February 2018, and named after the Nokia 8800 Sirocco.
-The successor of the Nokia 8 Sirocco is the Nokia 9 PureView.

 Specifications

 Hardware

 Compared to the original Nokia 8, the Sirocco edition uses a glass body with stainless steel instead of aluminium.
 It also has a new camera, a fingerprint sensor at the back instead of the front, 6 GB of RAM instead of 4 GB, omission of the CTIA headphone jack in favour of USB-C, a 5.5" pOLED screen rather than a 5.3" LCD, Qi wireless charging, and a larger battery capacity.
-The device has a Snapdragon 835 like its predecessor.

 The display is curved, but the phone lacks palm rejection technology which is found in other curved smartphones.
-The 8 Sirocco is the first Nokia device featuring IP67 water resistance, which was never found in earlier Nokia phones including Lumia series.

 Software

 The Nokia 8 Sirocco ships with Android 8.0 Oreo and can be updated to Android 10.

 Reception

 The Nokia 8 Sirocco received mixed to positive reviews.

 Daniel Van Boom of CNET praised the device, stating that "The Nokia 8 Sirocco is fast, feels sturdy, has a long battery life and runs the sleek Android One operating system.", while noting that "It lacks any standout features to justify its premium pricing.
 The Nokia 8 Sirocco's camera isn't reliable enough, and its design, while improved over the regular Nokia 8, feels stout and a little outdated".

 Sandra Vogel of ZDNet also praised the phone's "Solid steel frame, Android One ensuring 2 years of updates, 128GB of internal storage and IP67 rating for dust/water resistance" while criticising the "poor implementation of a curved screen and 16:9 ratio display".